 Notes: Popular printers that support the PostScript Level 3 font set include the HP Color LaserJet 2550, 3700, 4650, 8500 and 8550, the Lexmark Optra C, T, and W series, and the Xerox Phaser 850, 860, and other recent models.
 All these printers may also be used with the HP LaserJet 4000 series drivers or (for color printers) with the HP Color LaserJet drivers, elsewhere on this page.

-If you own any of the LaserJet models listed below, please download this self-extracting archive (WP51HPLJ.EXE) (updated 10 October 2007, with minor corrections, and with older models removed to a separate file) containing newly-developed drivers for the printers listed below in PCL mode (the default mode).
-The drivers for the 3200 and higher-numbered models include support for all 80 fonts in the printer's hardware.
+If you own any of the LaserJet models listed below, please download this WP51HPLJ.ZIP archive (updated 9 February 2017) containing newly-developed drivers for the printers listed below in PCL mode (the default mode).
+The drivers for the 4000 and higher-numbered models include support for all 80 fonts in the printer's hardware.
 The euro symbol is supported in printers that include the euro symbol in hardware (starting with the HP LaserJet 1200, 2100, 3200, 4050, and 8100 models).
 See this site's euro page for instructions on using the euro symbol.
 Other solutions for using the euro with any printer may be found on the same page.
 These drivers are written by the author of this site, and are not endorsed or supported by Corel, Hewlett Packard, or anyone else.
 (Help!
 How do I install these printer drivers?)

-Supported printer families supported by the drivers in the WP51HPLJ.EXE self-extracting archive are listed below.
-(Updated 25 April 2008 to correct some default-font errors.)
+Supported printer families supported by the drivers in the WP51HPLJ.ZIP archive are listed below.
+(Updated 9 February 2017 to correct an error that printed an initial blank page in some circumstances.)
 Note that a LaserJet "series" includes all models that begin with the listed number, so that the "HP LaserJet 4200 series" includes the LaserJet 4200n, 4200tn, 4200dtn, 4200dtns, 4200dtnsl, etc. Please do not ask me for drivers for earlier models such as the HP LaserJet Series II, III, 4, and 5; those drivers may be found on your original WP printer disks and may also be downloaded from Corel's printer driver page.

-Drivers for the following printers may be found in the separate WP51HPL6.EXE self-extracting archive:
+Drivers for the following printers may be found in the separate WP51HPL6.ZIP archive (updated 20 February 2017 to correct an error that printed a blank first page in some circumstances):

 If you need a driver for a recent HP Color LaserJet (4500, 8500, etc.), see the separate set of Color LaserJet drivers elsewhere on this page.

-Note on low-priced LaserJets with reduced PCL5 font support (2006 and after): Some low-priced LaserJet models issued starting in late 2006 lack the full sets of fonts that were in earlier, similar models.
+Note on low-priced LaserJets with reduced PCL5 font support (2006 and after): Some low-priced LaserJet models issued starting in late 2006 lack the full sets of fonts that were present in earlier, similar models.
 To use the full font sets in these printers, you can generally use the PostScript driver for the same printer, or, in some cases, purchase a font DIMM (an add-in chip) that will match the font support from earlier models.
-Details follow:
+See this page on HP's site for details; search the page for "HP PCL 5 Legacy Font Set".
+Details follow for the one printer that I have tested with this solution:

 HP also supplies bitmap and scalable soft fonts that contain the euro symbol, and which may be used with printers that lack built-in euro support (see details on this site's euro page).
 The driver file contains a generic driver ("HP LJ Basic w/Euro Soft Fonts") that will download and support these soft fonts if you have them on your disk.